dev6rodn/fed-training/README.md

 ## Tech Stack

-This application is creating using [create-react-app](https://facebook.github.io/create-react-app/docs/getting-started) and [AWS Amplify](https://aws-amplify.github.io/).
-Additionally, hosting, and CI/CD pipeline are provided by the [AWS Amplify Console](https://aws.amazon.com/amplify/console/).
+This application is creating using [create-react-app](https://facebook.github.io/create-react-app/docs/getting-started).

 Additionally, [codesandbox](https://codesandbox.io) embeds are used to provide code samples.